jaywcjlove/sgo/README.md

   $ ssr                      Start a dev server.
   $ ssr --no-browser         Prevents the browser from opening when the server
                              starts.
+  $ ssr --no-reload          prevents the browser from reloading when files
+                             change.
   $ ssr -p 2019              Designated port.
   $ ssr -d node_modules/dir  Designated port.